© Recite Me 2024

 Recite is trusted by the Dyslexia Foundation and Dyslexia Action, which are amongst the largest dyslexia organizations in the UK.
 We are also a Go ON Gold partner, which means we are actively supporting the British governments initiative to change the fact that currently 43% of disabled people in the UK have never been online.

 We work with every customer individually to make sure that we meet their exact requirements.
 The cost of Recite Me assistive technology for your website will vary depending on the size, complexity, and volume of traffic your site receives.
 Contact us for a free demo, a trial on your website, and a quote.

-We have a DocReader which is capable of reading all documents online aloud, including Adobe PDFs.
+We have a DocReader which is capable of working with your online PDF documents

 We do our best to ensure all reasonable compliance with EU Cookie Laws.
 None of our cookie data is linked to personal information, and this all falls within the following legislative exemptions: